aws-samples/busy-engineers-encryption-sdk/docs/exercises/4-caching.rst

         It's important to make this a field instead of initializing it for each call, as we need the cache to persist from one call to the next.

-        In our constructor, we'll set up our Master Key, cache, and caching materials manager:
+        In our constructor, we'll set up our Master Key, cache, and Caching Materials Manager:

         .. code-block:: java
            :lineno-start: 67